TanBinh93/tanbinhphan.github.io/_pages/projects.md

 ---

 ## 3D reconstruction for endoscopy, dermatology
+The 3D reconstruction is the process of recovering the shape or structure of the surfaces that are seen in images.
+This research topic, which has occupied researchers for decades, is still topical, particularly because of the numerous application fields of 3D scene construction: computer aided geometric design (CAGD), computer graphics, computer animation, computer vision, medical imaging, computational science, virtual reality, digital media, etc. In this project, We used the Structure from Motion technique (SfM).
+SfM methods aim to recover 3D structures of a stationary (non-deformable) surface using a set of 2D images.
+SfM methods require the knowledge of numerous and accurate point correspondences between images.
+The correspondence of homologous points is usually given in the form of point-tracks which are used to simultaneously estimate the camera trajectory and a 3D point cloud located on the surface to be recovered.
+SfM is a widely employed technique that is able to reconstruct a great variety of scenes using only images acquired from different viewpoints
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.
   *3D surface reconstruction using dense optical flow combined to feature matching: Application to endoscopy.*
   GRETSI (2019). [[Link]](https://hal.science/hal-02271615/)